tzookyb/tzookyb/README.md

 ### Hello!
 My name is Idan! 👋

 I'm a junior full stack/frontend developer, with a background of system admin (MCSA/CCNA).
 Just recently finished coding bootcamp.
-I know how to write an end-to-end SPA and PWA.
+I know how to write an end-to-end SPA and PWA, with full CRUDL methodolgy and REST API.
 #### My Tech Stack:
 HTML
 CSS